luozhlun/Lecture-Notes/analysis/Real analysis 2.md

 >
 > Omit.

 In fact, the monotone class lemma is equivalent to the $\pi-\lambda$ theorem, which is also widely used in measure theory.
-See [Monotone Class Theorem and another similar theorem](https://math.stackexchange.com/questions/1841193/monotone-class-theorem-and-another-similar-theorem) and [Monotone class theorem vs Dynkin π−λ theorem](https://math.stackexchange.com/questions/1193970/monotone-class-theorem-vs-dynkin-pi-lambda-theorem).
+See [Monotone Class Theorem and another similar theorem](https://math.stackexchange.com/questions/1841193/monotone-class-theorem-and-another-similar-theorem) and [Monotone class theorem vs Dynkin $\pi$-$\lambda$ theorem](https://math.stackexchange.com/questions/1193970/monotone-class-theorem-vs-dynkin-pi-lambda-theorem).

 $\bf Def/Thm\ (\pi-\lambda\ Theorem)$